marvel-nccr/quantum-mobile/docs/users/faq.md

 2. Go to Machine => Settings => Audio
 3. Tick "Enable Audio" and select your desired Audio driver.
 4. Start the VM.

-## How do I manage VirtualBox from the command line (e.g. when running Quantum Mobile on a remote computer)?

-1. Start VM: ``VBoxManage startvm "Quantum Mobile 20.03.1" --type headless``
-2. Enter VM: ``ssh -p 2222 max@127.0.0.1``
- Note: 2222 is the standard port.
-Use ``VBoxManage showvminfo "Quantum Mobile 20.03.1" | grep 'Rule'`` to check the port for your VM.
-3. Stop VM: ``VBoxManage controlvm "Quantum Mobile 20.03.1" acpipowerbutton``